 Here’s an awesome video I found that outlines the process of cutting a stacked bob haircut:

 I don’t know about you, but I can watch hair videos all day long. 😍

 An inverted bob is just another term for a graduated bob.
 The same haircut has different names in different places of the world.

-One of my favorite modern haircuts is the long inverted bob, a fun variation of the lob haircut.
+One of my favorite modern haircuts is the long inverted bob, a fun and trendy variation of the lob haircut.

 For a graduated/inverted bob to take on the proper shape, it needs to be cut and styled to flip under.
-One of my favorite tools to do this is with a hot air brush.
+One of the best ways to do this is with the use of a hot air brush.

-Here is a pretty sweet video by Milabu that shows you how awesome it is to style a bob with a Revlon One-Step Hair Dryer and Volumizer (which is a killer product for the price):
+Here’s another sweet video by Milabu that shows you how easy it is to style a short bob hairstyle with a Revlon One-Step Hair Dryer and Volumizer (which is a killer product for the price):

 Check out the Revlon One-Step Hair Dryer and Volumizer on Amazon: